Read on to learn about Central Highlands Regional Council’s sister city relationships with Ichinoseki City in Japan and Altona in Canada.

 Each year students and parents from the Central Highlands participate in an exchange program with peers in Ichinoseki.

-In July, students from Ichinoseki make the journey to Australia to visit the Central Highlands and experience a home stay.
+Shortly after students from Ichinoseki make the journey to Australia to visit the Central Highlands for the same experience.

 For more information on how to become involved call 1300 242 686.